 Study of the theory, experimentation, and engineering that form the basis for the design and use of computers; creative and innovative processes of assigning a code for purposes of classification and identification; processes that lead from an original formulation of a computing problem to usable computer programs.

-For more than 35 years, the Presidential Awards for Excellence in Mathematics and Science Teaching(PAEMST) have rewarded and inspired teachers across the country.
-PAEMST, which have honored more than 5,000 teachers, are the highest honors bestowed by the United States government specifically for K–12 science, technology, engineering, mathematics, and/or computer science teaching.
+For more than 35 years, TheWhite House Office of Science and Technology has bestowed the Presidential Awards for Excellence in Mathematics and Science Teaching(PAEMST) upon STEM teachers across the country and in US jurisdictions.
+More than 5,300 teachers have received PAEMST, the highest honors bestowed by the United States government specifically for K–12 science, technology, engineering, mathematics, and/or computer science teaching.
 Awardees receive a trip to Washington, DC; a $10,000 award; and opportunities to network with colleagues from across the nation.
-Nominate a teacher or apply today at www.paemst.org.
+To learn more about eligibility requirements, nominate a teacher, or apply yourself, visit www.paemst.org.